wing5wong/artisan-whs-static/source/_news/2020-10-27_roller-hockey-nationals-2020.md

 ---
-title: WHS students do well in the Roller Hockey Nationals 2020
+title: Great results from students in the Roller Hockey Nationals 2020
 feature_image:
   image: https://res.cloudinary.com/whanganuihigh/image/upload/v1603838474/News/Roller_Hockey_Nationals_held_in_New_Plymouth_photo_2.jpg
   description: Past and present students of WHS that played at the Roller Hockey Nationals.